MasterAir/Corndel-DE-workshop-01-Learner/README.md

 # Data Engineer Workshop 1: Setting up your Data Engineering workspace and tools

+Our first Data Engineer workshop builds upon the last exercise at your launch event where you explored what you can do with your A Cloud Guru (ACG) account.
+Remember you created cloud sandboxes for Azure, AWS and Google Cloud Platform (GCP)? https://learn.acloud.guru/cloud-playground/cloud-sandboxes And also created and logged in to a Window Virtual Machine (VM) using the Windows Remote Desktop Connection app? https://learn.acloud.guru/cloud-playground/cloud-servers

+At this first workshop we will build on that first exploration so you can learn how to use both the Windows VM and cloud sandboxes to take part in workshops.
+We will also do a simple data exercise at the end.

+This is a supportive technical onboarding workshop that also gets you familiar with the interactive style of workshops we will have together going forwards.

+**Before you attend the workshop, please make sure you have done the following described in the next section.**

+## Before the workshop please ensure you have:

+1. **Tools installed on a work laptop:** Ideally have a work laptop with VS Code, Git, Python, Azure Data Studio and Windows Remote Desktop Connection app installed that can connect to an ACG Windows VM.
+Or, at the very least, a work laptop with Windows Remote Desktop Connection app installed that can connect to an A Cloud Guru (ACG) Windows Virtual Machine.
+2. **Aptem:** Completed the first two e-learning modules in Unit 1 and their subsequent Data Engineer Pass Descriptor questions:
+    - **1.1 The Uses of Cloud Computing Platforms:** De-mystifies what cloud and on-premises are.
+Your are then tasked in Aptem to describe briefly your own organisation's use of cloud to evidence Aptem Data Engineer Pass descriptor.
+    - **1.2 Data Engineering in Your Organisation:** Supports you describing your own organisation's data architectures and their relevant data development frameworks, data engineering tools used, and end data uses cases across organisations.
+You are then tasked in Aptem to describe these three topics to evidence three Data Engineer Pass descriptors.

 ## Key

 > 💻 - Activity for you to do <br>